Aetna covered Alcohol and Drug Treatment Rehabs

 - In-home psychiatric services

-Aetna also covers expenses associated with treatment services administered by in-network providers (those in the Aetna network of treatment providers) and providers that are outside the network.
+Aetna also covers expenses associated with addiction treatment services administered by in-network providers (those in the Aetna network of treatment providers) and providers that are outside the network.
 However, individuals should consider using in-network providers as the coverage is far more extensive.
 For example, Aetna will often cover up to 80-90 percent of the charges incurred with providers within their network, whereas they are more likely to cover only 60 percent or less of charges incurred from out-of-network providers.
 In addition, in-network providers are typically less expensive than out-of-network providers, making the savings even more dramatic as a result of copays.

 How Coverage for Substance Use Disorder Treatment Is Determined